opf/openproject/frontend/doc/TESTING.md

 As the backend ist not present during testing, the protractor suite actually uses mocked json responses to facilitate the behaviour of data when testing the components.

-__Note:__ All mocks are found under `./frontend/tests/integration/mocks/` and a re usually loaded via a custom function defined in the tests which wrap `WorkPackageDetailsPane`, which in turn wraps a call to `browser.get()` (see `./frontend/tests/integration/pages/work-package-details-pane.js`)
+__Note:__ All mocks are found under `./frontend/tests/integration/mocks/` and are usually loaded via a custom function defined in the tests which wrap `WorkPackageDetailsPane`, which in turn wraps a call to `browser.get()` (see `./frontend/tests/integration/pages/work-package-details-pane.js`)

 A mock usually just represents a probable json response from the backend.
 As the protractor suite does not use the Rails backend, this can be a source of confusion:

 __Make sure you keep your mocks in sync with the current implementation of the API__.
-Otherwise, you will not be able to detect problems with the API and/or your component.
+Otherwise you will not be able to detect problems with the API and/or your component.

 ### Dummy servers

-The protractor suite also used dummy services to mock out the endpoints of all of the APIs for mocking. these files are still found under `./frontend/tests/integration/mocks/`.
-These can probably be removed in future versions.
+The protractor suite also used dummy services to mock out the endpoints of all of the APIs.
+These files are still found under `./frontend/tests/integration/mocks/` and can probably be removed in future versions.

 ## Capybara/Cucumber/RSpec E2E Testing

 The heavy lifting is done via these Testsuites, which are tightly integrated with the Rails stack (and not even part of the `./frontend` folder).
-Most of the actually test Rails view, but there are a few exceptions, such as the tests in `./spec/features/work_packages/details` which test a good deal of features related to the Work Package Details pane.
+Most of them actually test Rails views, but there are a few exceptions: The specs in `./spec/features/work_packages/details` test a good deal of features related to the Work Package Details pane.

 ## A note on plugins & commands used